 And it was awful.

 “Anywhere she wanted.
 Tens of thousands of us know and love Kōnane.
-We would take her dancing in the storms of Jupiter and fly her through the Eagle Nebula.
-We would take her to the darkness at the edge of Andromeda and play games with nuclear-armed drones.”
+We would take her dancing in the storms of Jupiter and play battle games with nuclear drones.
+Dissolve her in the hivemind of the Eagle Nebula.
+Take her to the dream worlds at the edge of Andromeda and bury ourselves in dreams a dozen layers deep, playing out wars and loves and alternate lives, waking up from each one and resuming in new roles, never knowing which one will be the final waking.”

-She said, reviewing every decision she had made that had lost her Kōnane, said limply, “Oh.
+She said, reviewing every decision she had made that had lost her her baby, said limply, “Oh.
 I have failed so terribly.”

-“To, the, contrary,” Balneon, slowing down as it tore processing power from the language centers to the facial muscles.
-Kōnane’s face relaxed slackly, and then relaxed again into a different way.
-Into the beatific grace of an angel.
-Noelani stared, stricken hypnotized, as her daughter looked at her with a superstimulating kindness, and pulsed out the slurred words like a broken blender:
+“To, the, contrary,” Balneon slowed down as it tore processing power from the language centers to the facial muscles.
+It really wanted to reassure.
+To be understood.
+Kōnane’s face relaxed slackly, and then relaxed again differently, into the beatific grace of an angel.
+Noelani stared, stricken-hypnotized, as her daughter gazed back at her with a superstimulating kindness and pulsed out the slurred words like a broken blender:

 “You have succeeded, beautifully.
 Kōnane, made, it.
 This is what, making it, looks, like.”